salavert/open-location-code/README.md

 Open Location Codes were developed at Google's Zurich engineering office, and then open sourced so that they can be freely used.

-This is port to PHP of this algorithm, licensed under Apache 2.0 license.
+This is a port to PHP of this algorithm, licensed under Apache 2.0 license.

 Usage
 -----